OpenPhantom/OpenPhantom/README.md

 ## Goals

-* Reconstruct the original engine as clean, maintainable source.
+* Reconstruct the original engine as clean, maintainable source code.
 * Keep the original gameplay behaviour.
 Where the 1999 look or feel was deliberate, it stays.
 * Run on modern systems, including Linux and 64 bit builds.
 * Improve stability, performance and extensibility without changing how the game plays.